Bonekit/BMICalculator/README.md

 ### Build With

 - Python 3.6
-- Modules used:
+- Modules used (csv, subprocess, re, datetime, time, os)
--- csv --subprocess --re --datetime --time --os
-- Class:
+- Class used (bmi)
--- BMI